ufosc/club-back-end/docs/extra-docker-info.md

 docker-compose exec backend bash
 ```

-From there all normal diesel or rust maintenance commands can be run.
+From there all normal Diesel or Rust maintenance commands can be run.
 Please go to the official documentation for details, a list of commonly used commands are below.
 - `cargo upgrade`
+- `cargo fmt`
+- `cargo clippy`
 - `diesel setup`
 - `diesel migration generate {name}`
 - `diesel migration run`